 The SEC has applied a similar interpretation of Rule 14a-8(i)(2).
 Based on its observation that state law generally delegates managerial authority to a company's board of directors, the SEC has permitted the exclusion of shareholder proposals that, if implemented, would encroach on the alleged "right" of the directors to manage the corporation, even if phrased as precatory resolutions.
-For example, the SEC permitted Mattel, Inc. to exclude a shareholder proposal that requested the company to adopt a bylaw which, if implemented, would require shareholder approval for the company to adopt or maintain any poison pill shareholder rights plan.(30) Specifically, Mattel's Delaware counsel argued that any restriction on the directors' supposed "right" to adopt and implement stock option plans must be included in the company's certificate of incorporation--not the bylaws.
+For example, the SEC permitted Mattel, Inc. to exclude a shareholder proposal that requested the company to adopt a bylaw which, if implemented, would require shareholder approval for the company to adopt a bylaw which, if implemented, would require shareholder approval for the company to adopt a bylaw which, if implemented, would require shareholder approval for the company to adopt a bylaw which, if implemented, would require shareholder approval for the company to adopt a bylaw which, if implemented, would require shareholder approval for the company to adopt a bylaw which, if implemented, would require shareholder approval for the company to adopt a bylaw which, if implemented, would require shareholder approval for the company to adopt a bylaw which, if implemented, would require shareholder approval for the company to adopt a right" to adopt and implement stock option plans must be included in the company's certificate of incorporation--not the bylaws.
 Thus, Mattel's lawyers argued, any attempt by the shareholders to restrict the directors' ability to implement stock option plans through bylaws would improperly impinge on the directors' managerial responsibilities under Delaware law.(31) The SEC agreed.(32)